radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

       webapp          Applications.Core/applications
       frontend        Applications.Core/containers
    ```

-{{% alert title="Cleanup AWS Resources" color="warning" %}}
-AWS resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources created in this quickstart.
-This includes the SubnetGroup and MemoryDB created in Step 3.
-You can delete these resources in the AWS Console or via the AWS CLI.
-{{% /alert %}}

 {{% /codetab %}}
 {{< /tabs >}}

-{{% alert title="Delete environment" color="warning" %}}
+## Step 4: Cleanup your environment

-If you're done with testing, you can use the rad CLI to [delete an environment]({{< ref rad_env_delete.md >}}) to delete all Radius resources running on your cluster.
+1. If you're done with testing, you can use the rad CLI to [delete an environment]({{< ref rad_env_delete.md >}}) to delete all Radius resources running on your cluster.
-{{% /alert %}}
+2. Azure/AWS resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources created in this quickstart.
+For Azure, this includes the Azure Redis cache and for AWS, this includes the SubnetGroup and MemoryDB.

 ## Next steps

 - To learn how to create your own custom Recipe visit our [administrator guide]({{< ref custom-recipes.md >}})